mrmelchi/oop-python-datacamp/III- standard python/README.md

 | <        | _\_lt__() |

 There is a `__hash__()` method that allows us to use objects as dictionary keys and in sets.

+## String representation

+There are two special methods that we can define in a class that will return a printable representation of an object.

+- `__str__()` - Suppossed to give informal representation, suitable for end-user
+- `__repr__()`- Formal.
+Mainly used by developers.
+Mostly preferred because it reproduces representation and a fallback for print when str isn't defined.